-On Tuesday 9th July Harkive will be collecting stories from music fans around the world.
+On 15th July 2014 Harkive will be collecting stories from music fans around the world.
 The aim is to capture for posterity a global snapshot of the way in which we interact with the sounds and technology of today, and get to the essence of what music means to us as all.